sebpalluel/web3-monorepo/README.md

 - `libs/ui`: React component library
 - `tools`: Set of tools to to be used for DX (Developer Experience) and testing purposes.
 - `waltid-idpkit`: Contain the config files, the encryption keys for the DID server and the registered OIDC client.
+- `keycloak`: Contain all the realm settings loaded by the keycloak container

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).